rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics.md

 - Measure and Integration 1 & 2
 - Introductory probability theory

-## Requirements
+## Evaluation
-The current plan is that will be based on exercises and a presentation with a written (5-10 pages) and oral component (45-60 minutes).
+The current plan is that course evaluation will be based on exercises and a presentation with a written (5-10 pages) and oral component (45-60 minutes).

 ## Course material
 This course will be primarily based on comprehensive lecture notes, which will be linked here when they are finished (approx. December 2025).